paul-man/retro-set/README.md

 #### To run

+1. `git clone https://github.com/paul-man/pit-people.git && cd pit-people`
 1. `npm install`
-2. Run vue dev server - `npm run dev-vue`
+1. Run vue dev server - `npm run dev-vue`
-3. Open another terminal and run node dev server - `npm run dev-node`
+1. Open another terminal and run node dev server - `npm run dev-node`

 _Note: Currently this project is not ready to run in a production environment_
 _____

 TODO:

-- [ ] Allow user to double check results of Spotify Track Search, showing all options letting the user pick and choose how to handle duplicate matches
 - [ ] Render each setlist out separately, displaying relevant concert date information (date, tour name, supporting artists, sold out, # of songs, etc.)
   - [ ] Add button to each setlist letting user pick that to search spotify for (eventually change this to checkboxes for creating multiple playlists at a time)
+- [ ] Allow user to double check results of Spotify Track Search, showing all options letting the user pick and choose how to handle duplicate matches